 API tokens are valid for 30 days and automatically renew every time they're used with an API request.
 When a token has been inactive for more than 30 days, it's revoked and can't be used again.

 Okta Agents are also issued API tokens during installation, which they use to access your Okta organization.
 While these tokens are similar to the standard API token, they're managed by Okta.

 Use the API token page to manage all Okta API tokens.
 Agent tokens are managed when you activate, deactivate, or reactivate an agent.

 Agent tokens are displayed on this page for your review, and to highlight any security issues that might arise with them.
 Most agents use a token.
 The token setup is handled automatically when you activate or reactivate an agent.
 This list of tokens contains Okta token usage information for your organization.

 To create your own token to authenticate with Okta APIs:

 - Enter a token Name and then click Create Token.

-The only time you can view the token is during the creation process.
+The only time you can view and copy the token is during the creation process.
 After the token is created, it is stored as a hash for your protection.
 Treat API tokens like passwords.
 You might want to capture a screen shot of it for future reference, but be sure to store it in a secure place.